Career in Content Writing: Skills, Jobs & Incomes

 How to get started?

-- Other ways to get freelance clients include cold emailing companies, professionals, and freelance platforms.
+• Other ways to get freelance clients include cold emailing companies and professionals, as well as using freelance platforms.

 Advantages